aspose-cells/Aspose-Cells-Tutorials/cells/english/java/advanced-features/add-image-hyperlinks-excel-aspose-cells-java/_index.md

 Worksheet worksheet = workbook.getWorksheets().get(0);
 ```

-#### Step 2: Insert String Value and Adjust Cell Dimensions
+### Step 2: Insert a Label and Adjust Cell Size
-Insert a label and adjust dimensions:
+Add a descriptive label and give the cell enough space for the picture.

 ```java
 worksheet.getCells().get("C2").setValue("Image Hyperlink");
 worksheet.getCells().setRowHeight(3, 100); // Set row height for C4
 worksheet.getCells().setColumnWidth(2, 21); // Adjust column width for C column
 ```

-#### Step 3: Add the Image
+### Step 3: Add the Image
-Load and add an image:
+Load the picture file and place it on the sheet.

 ```java
 int index = worksheet.getPictures().add(3, 2, "path/to/aspose-logo.jpg");
 ```
-*Note*: Replace `"path/to/aspose-logo.jpg"` with your image path.
+*Tip*: Replace `"path/to/aspose-logo.jpg"` with the actual path to your image file.

-#### Step 4: Configure Picture Placement and Hyperlink
+### Step 4: Configure Placement and Add the Hyperlink
-Set placement and add a hyperlink:
+Make the picture free‑floating and attach a hyperlink to it.

 ```java
 import com.aspose.cells.Picture;
 import com.aspose.cells.PlacementType;